hmgibson23/other-peoples-flowers/_posts/2018-02-28-episode-2-allemande-grave-daniel-richards.md

 Manchester in the UK.
 His work explores the effects of urban environments on people and the ways in which our lives are twisted by increasingly surreal landscapes.

-If you'd like to have your work featured on the show, please send it to editor@otherpeoplesflowers.com